 ACLs affect how traffic filtering works and is key to application layer troubleshooting.
 Any ACL requires a filter command along with a direction and network interface as primary attributes to permit or deny traffic.

 Most routers will have at least one routing protocol enabled to advertise local subnets and receive routes from neighbors.
 Most routers are going to have some static routes for a variety of purposes.
-There is a lot of maintenance and sometimes unnecessary complexity that goes along with dynamic routing protocols.
+There is some additional maintenance and complexity that goes along with any dynamic routing protocols.

 Static routes also include default routes and floating routes common to most configurations.
 Most internet connections from a branch office will require only a default route.
 You have to know static routing to read a routing table and understand how they affect route selection.